department-of-veterans-affairs/va.gov-team/platform/analytics/google-analytics/navigating-google-analytics.md

 Product Teams should work with Analytics-Insights when there are major changes to the URL structure.
 For example, if the subdirectory `/health-care` became `/healthcare`, we would work with your team to adjust this before these changes occur.
 Here are other situations where you will need to submit a ticket:

 1. Your product area might also span another area of the site with a different URL structure.
-1. A new search application has been added to your view (this is rare but might happen)
+1. New search functionality has been added to your view.
 1. A new product will be launching, and you need to define a goal funnel.